Sign In Register

 Is Augusta a Good Place to Live?

-Based on current data, Augusta receives an overall livability score of 4.4 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, abundant sunshine, a low poverty rate.
+Based on current data, Augusta receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, abundant sunshine, a low poverty rate.
 Areas to be aware of include long commute times.
-Augusta stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Augusta offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs